-S. arvensis stongly competes for soil nutrients and only reduces yield and interferes with combine harvesting in high densities and when no chemical weed control methods are applied.
+S. arvensis stongly competes for soil nutrients and but only reduces yield and interferes with combine harvesting in high densities and when no chemical weed control agent is applied.

 Integrated Crop Management

-The soil of infested areas may be cultivated at regular intervals to stimulate and kill successive flushes of charlock seedlings.
+The soil of infested areas may be cultivated in regular intervals to stimulate and kill successive flushes of seedlings.